-Over 33,000 Americans die from gun violence every year, approximately 93 each day.
-About two-thirds of gun deaths are from suicide.
+Over 34,000 Americans die from gun violence every year, approximately 93 each day.
+Just over 60% of gun deaths are from suicide.

 A 2016 study published in the American Journal of Public Health found there was a strong relationship between higher levels of gun ownership in a state and higher firearm suicide rates for both men and women.